Technology Equity Grant

 - Items eligible for purchase with this grant can be, but are not limited to Desktop or laptop computers, iPads, educational software, printers, scanners, hard drives.

-- Mobile phones, headphones and lifestyle technology are NOT eligible under this grant.
+- Mobile phones and lifestyle technology are NOT eligible under this grant.

-- Receipts must be from a certified dealer and received within 21 days of the offer acceptance date.
+- Receipts must be from a certified dealer and received within 14 days after payment of your grant.
 If we have not received this documentation by the due date, your student account will be charged for the full amount of your awarded grant and a hold placed on your student record, preventing graduation from your course.

 - The University reserves the right to recoup grant payments if your circumstances change and you no longer meet the eligibility criteria.